juanibiapina/roadrunner/README.md

 Placeholders:

 - `%head%`: Current git HEAD (usually current branch name)
+- `%commits%`: Shows commits ahead or behind from current branch and its remote branch
 - `%index%`: Number of files changed in index (staged) preceeded by `●`
 - `%wt%`: Number of files changed in working tree preceeded by `+`
 - `%untracked%`: Displays `…` if there are untracked files